baketti/Community-Forum/README.md

 - `/auth`: Loads the authentication module.
 - Wildcard Route: Redirects any undefined paths to the error handling module

+### Authentication Routing

+The authentication module manages routes related to user login and registration:

+- `/auth/login`: Displays the login page, protected by LoginGuardService.
+- `/auth/registration`: Displays the registration page.
+- Default Route: Redirects to the login page.

 ### Features Routing

 The features module's routing handles sub-routes for various features of the application: